 TFMPP stipends are grant funded.
 Below you will find the 2022 stipend amounts for four-week rotations.
 Stipends are prorated for shorter rotations, subject to change, and are not guaranteed.

 Stipends depend on the duration and location of your rotation.
-If you accept a two-week rotation (10 days), you must work all 10 days to be eligible for the stipend.
+You must participate for a minimum of 10 days to be eligible for a stipend.
 We confirm the length with your preceptor after the completion of your rotation.
 Your stipend will reflect the days in attendance with your preceptor.
 Please contact us right away if scheduling changes once you start your rotation.

 The stipend is considered taxable income and must be reported on your annual tax return.
 To request a stipend, we will need a current W9 form.
+Eligible students will receive an email in July requesting that a W9 be uploaded to a secure portal.
+Stipends will be mailed to students using the address on the W9 after TFMPP receives their funds from the state.
+This is typically in September.
 At the end of the year, an IRS Form 1099-Misc will be sent to everyone who received a stipend.
 Please contact a tax professional with any questions.

 - Spend four weeks in a rural underserved area receive $5,000

 - Spend three weeks in rural underserved area receive $3,750

 - Spend two weeks in rural underserved area receive $2,500